 Hot Traffic – These are the people that are aware of the problem.
 They want a solution and they want it now.
 They’re ready to buy.

-By trying to hard sell to a cold audience, your costs are going to be much higher because it’s not relevant to them and they’re not interested.
+By trying to hard sell to a cold audience, your costs are typically going to be much higher because it’s not relevant to them and they don’t know who you are.

 This is directly linked to the audiences I discussed above.
 If you don’t get your targeting right, your audience will be wrong and thus your campaign will suffer.